 The EUR 5,870 (\$6,586) fair value of purchase option represents the present value of the Company's probability weighted estimate of the exercise price.
 It reflects management's estimate of the timing of option exercise and the expected results of operations of Etzel in the relevant period.
-Refer to note 16.3 for details.
+As at September 30, 2022, there have been no changes in the estimated liability since the acquisition date.